puppetlabs/bolt/docs/_lab/11-apply-manifest-code/index.md

 time: Approximately 20 minutes
 ---

-In this exercise you will further explore Puppet Plans by using the `apply` keyword to leverage existing content from the [Puppet Forge](https://forge.puppet.com/).
+In this exercise you will further explore Bolt Plans by using the `apply` keyword to leverage existing content from the [Puppet Forge](https://forge.puppet.com/).

 You can read more about using bolt `apply` in Masterless Workflows in a [Blog Post](https://puppet.com/blog/introducing-masterless-puppet-bolt) written by Bolt developer Michael Smith.